Woocommerce RFQ for Multivendor

 Subsequently, as the customer approves the quote, in the seller panel, the seller will find it under the Resolved tab.

-The seller can tap on Edit Quotation so as to approve the quotation by tapping on the Create Product.
+The seller can tap on Edit Quotation to approve the quotation by tapping on the Create Product.

 Customer End Workflow: Purchasing RFQ Product